ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ### Trying It Out

-The Swagger UI will show one GET endpoint of `/htmltopdf/` which simply implements [AddImageHtml()](https://www.websupergoo.com/helppdfnet/default.htm?page=source%2f5-abcpdf%2fdoc%2f1-methods%2faddimagehtml.htm) on the text.
+The Swagger UI will show one GET endpoint of `/htmltopdf` which takes a single `htmlOrUrl` parameter.
+If the value starts with `http` it's rendered via `AddImageUrl()`; otherwise it's treated as raw HTML and rendered via [AddImageHtml()](https://www.websupergoo.com/helppdfnet/default.htm?page=source%2f5-abcpdf%2fdoc%2f1-methods%2faddimagehtml.htm).

+The application also exposes a `/health` endpoint (backed by ASP.NET Core health checks), which the container image's own Docker `HEALTHCHECK` polls to report its readiness.

 Expand the section for this endpoint and click the "Try it out" button and enter some HTML like the following.